ZentaChain/Zentachain/README.md

 [Zentanetwork](https://docs.zentachain.io/zentanetwork)

-## Katsumi
+## Katsuminetwork

-Katsumi is a network of the Zentachain project.
-It uses the same code as the Zentanetwork (CHAIN).
-The purpose of the Katsumi project is to be a pure community-driven network.
-Katsumi is the early phase network to analyze the future of Zentanetwork, through experimentation.
+Katsumi is a network of the Zentachain project it uses the same code as the Zentanetwork (CHAIN).
+The purpose of the Katsumi is to be a pure community-driven network also known as the early phase network to analyze the future of Zentanetwork, through experimentation.

 [Katsuminetwork](https://docs.zentachain.io/katsuminetwork)

-## Zentalk-Web
+## Zentalk Web

-The web version of Zentalk it is currently in the stage of Beta Testnet.
+The web version of Zentalk it is currently in the stage of Alpha Testnet.

 [Zentalk-Web](https://zentalk.chat)